Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Materials

 \subsubsection{Lidar System}

 We assembled a simple lidar system to measure the time-domain optical response of a variety of snow samples.
+We perform time-correlated single-photon counting, in which a histogram of photon times of flight is built up over time by repeatedly illuminating the snow surface with a pulsed laser.
 Photographs of our experimental setup are shown on the left in Fig~\ref{fig:xphisto}.
 Our lidar system used a single-pixel SPAD detector (Microphoton Devices PDM series) with a timing jitter of $\sim$50 ps (FWHM), and two pulsed diode laser sources---a red laser with a wavelength of 640 nm (Picoquant LDH-P-C-640B), and a near-infrared laser with a wavelength of 905 nm (Picoquant LDH-P-C-905).
 Each laser was operated at a pulse repetition frequency of 2.5 MHz and had a quoted pulsewidth of <90 ps.
 The 640 nm laser was operated at a time-averaged power of 80 $\upmu$W, and the 905 nm laser was operated at a time-averaged power of 55 $\upmu$W. A Picoquant Hydraharp 400 was used to synchronize the arrival times of detected photons with the laser repetition rate.
 The overall instrument response function (IRF) of the system was measured to be 128 and 160 ps (FWHM) for 640 and 905 nm measurements, respectively.